Omarov3000/ali/public/articles/efficient_development_environment/text.md

 ## Isolated Component Stories

-In UDemo, a 'story' is a function that outlines the context in which a component is rendered.
+A 'story' is a function that outlines the context in which a component is rendered.

 For example, the story below shows the context for editing a cat's profile.
 The `CatProfileEditor` component needs an authenticated user, a database entry, and a file in an object storage to process the profile editing use case.